AlexandrSergei4/Morta/README.md

+# Morta
-# Morta - app for tracking all applications installed apps that have potentially "dangerous" functions or data
+App for tracking all applications installed apps that have potentially "dangerous" functions or data